-Ecological Traditional Knowledge encompasses different ways of knowing which is culturally based, place specific, collective, holistic and also includes long periods of observation.
-Western Science differs from TEK because there is a time limited observation process, science usually requires a quantitative validation, and it is often believed and considered valid once written down into textbooks whereas oral tradition is knowledge that is embedded within Indigenous ways of knowing.
-Scientists assume that there is a consistent reality, that events in the universe follow patterns that are capable of being understood, explained and predicted.
-Indigenous knowledge is an ecological context whereby Indigenous people studied the behaviour of life forms and seasons to develop an
+Traditional Ecological Knowledge (TEK) encompasses different ways of knowing which is culturally-based, place specific, collective, holistic, and also includes long periods of observation.
+Western science differs from TEK because there is often a timelimited observation process, science usually requires quantitative validation, and it is often believed and considered valid once written down into textbooks.
+In comparison, oral tradition is knowledge embedded within Indigenous ways of knowing.
+Scientists assume that there is a consistent reality where events in the universe follow patterns that are capable of being understood, explained, and predicted.
+Indigenous knowledge has an ecological context whereby Indigenous people studied the behaviour of life forms